Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Yerevan are situated to serve the city's central business districts and growing technology parks.
-This proximity allows financial services, software development, and government entities to benefit from low-latency connectivity.
+Proximity To Key Business Districts: Data centers in Yerevan are situated near the city's central business districts, providing low-latency connectivity for financial services, technology companies, and government institutions headquartered in the capital.

-Regional Market Reach: From Yerevan, businesses can effectively deliver services to Armenia, Georgia, and parts of Iran and southern Russia.
-Its strategic location makes it a viable point of presence for reaching a combined market of over 20 million people.
+Regional Market Reach: From Yerevan, businesses can effectively serve customers across Armenia, Georgia, and parts of the broader Caucasus region.
+Its location makes it a viable digital crossroads between Europe and Asia.

 Natural Disaster Risk